Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/practical-assignment.md

   the textbook.

-- Equip a learner to solve new problems in the field of web development by applying &mdash; in a new way &mdash; your knowledge of the facts, techniques, and rules of the programming languages used for mobile-ready web design.
+- Equip a learner to solve new problems in the field of web development by applying &mdash; in a new way &mdash; their knowledge of the facts, techniques, and rules of the chosen programming languages.

 Building on the concepts and source code in the textbook, practical assignments invite you to complete tasks like the following: